posterkit/posterkit-sandbox/posters/lqdn-gafam-campaign/backlog.rst

 - [x] Improve intro text on chooser.html
 - [x] Add subtitle for variant "color".
 E.g. "For displaying on screens"
 - [x] Add remark regarding printing of colored posters. => DON'T!
+- [x] Fix solo examples
+- [x] Add documentation about how to render a solo poster
+- [x] "eco" variant for saving toner using grey colors or dithering
+- [x] Slightly reduce height / Honor printer page margins to make page fit on one physical page
+- [x] Use Promises to encapsulate the "content" function to improve timing problems
+- [x] Body text should be larger
+- [x] Take care of the line height in "body-content" re. different text sizes
+- [x] Use True Type font from LQDN
+- [x] With very short words (e.g. three letters) in the header, the font size will be autofitted too large
+- [x] Create 10x8 mosaic
+- [x] Update gafam.info
+- [x] Render as SVG